Vbalder7/RPG-Bot/README.md

 ## Current Version

-RPG Bot Is Currently In Version (0.1.4.dev100), as of Saturday, Febuary 5, 2022.
+RPG Bot Is Currently In Version (0.1.5), as of Tuesday, Febuary 8, 2022.

 ## Changelog